LexWo/pdsnd_github/README.md

 Project 3 of PDSND: Post your Work on GitHub

 ### Description
-The documentation, readability and efficiency of my bikeshare_2_solution.py file is improved using different branches for documentation and code improvement.
+The documentation branch is used to improve documentation within the bikeshare_2_solution.py file

 ### Files used
 README.md